SJCOE SCIENCE FAIR

 This sample is NOT meant to show an exemplar notebook.
 It is meant to show what type of general items would be in a notebook, as well as the scaffolding used by the school to help mentor students through the process.

-As a special note, this project involves vertebrate animals and required pre-approval by the SJCOE SRC committee.
+As a special note, this project involves vertebrate animals and requires safety forms from the https://ruleswizard.societyforscience.org/

 Sample Notebook